durrantlab/pyrite/README.md

 Blender, to take advantage of Blender's advanced rendering features.
 A copy of the plugin is available at [http://durrantlab.com/pyrite/](http://durrantlab.com/pyrite/), released under the terms of the GNU General Public License Version 3.
+[Click here](https://durrantlab.com/apps/pyrite/docs/pyrite_tutorial.mp4) for a video tutorial.

-If you use Pyrite, please cite our paper: [CITATION HERE]()
+If you use Pyrite, please cite our paper: [CITATION HERE]().

 Installation
 ============